awojdyla/jlo/README.md

 The code (ported from Matlab with little command of Julia) currently lacks many error check (e.g. size of matrices etc.) and proper in-line documentation.
 Feel free to share with me he bugs you have encountered, and I'll be happy to correct them.

+The name is a nod to Jennifer Lopez, a great [artist](https://www.youtube.com/watch?v=4kGvlESGvbs) and [philanthropist](https://en.wikipedia.org/wiki/Jennifer_Lopez#Philanthropy_and_activism).
+Be like her, donate to [Hurricane Relief](http://www.redcross.org/about-us/our-work/disaster-relief/hurricane-relief).

 ## Usage
 ```git clone https://github.com/awojdyla/jlo```.